 In December 2013, the Corporation, along with other unaffiliated parties, received a claim from Canadian Natural Resources Limited (CNRL) filed in the Court of Queen's Bench of Alberta, Judicial District of Calgary.
 The claim pertains to a January 2011 fire and explosion at a delayed coker unit at its Fort McMurray refinery that resulted in the injury of five CNRL employees, damage to property and equipment, and various forms of consequential loss, such as loss of profit, lost opportunities, and business interruption.
 The fire and explosion occurred when a CNRL employee bypassed certain safety controls and opened an operating coker unit.
-The total quantum of alleged damages arising from the incident has not been finalized, but is estimated to meet or exceed \$1 billion .
-The Corporation maintains various forms of converted cover the costs associated with a judgment against us.
+The total quantum of alleged damages arising from the incident has not been finalized, but is estimated to meet or exceed \$1 billion.
+The Corporation maintains various forms of commercial, property and casualty, product liability, and other forms of insurance; however, such insurance may not be adequate to cover the costs associated with a judgment against us.
 The Corporation is currently unable to estimate an amount, or range of potential losses, if any, from this matter.
 The Corporation believes it has adequate legal defenses and intends to defend this matter vigorously.
 The Corporation's financial condition, results of operations, and cash flows, could be materially affected during a future fiscal quarter or fiscal year by unfavorable developments or outcome regarding this claim.